 Personal Protective Equipment (PPE), or safety gear, wasn’t a requirement back in the day so there they’d be, in there flannelette shirts, moleskins, jeans or overalls, knitted jumpers and hats… and for a real serious fire dad would even switch his beloved terry towelling hat for a real one.

 You’d hear them on their CBs swearing and barking at each other.
 I remember one year Terry Cunningham tried to bring discipline to the radio and get the men to stick with correct radio terms and procedures.
 It was doomed from the start.
-Brian Murphy pretty much put a nail in that idea when, after they were lectured about using radios properly, he replied that the blue goose flies south at midnight.
-I still used that code sometimes in case anyone can let me know what it means.
+Brian Murphy pretty much put a nail in that idea when, after they were lectured about using radios properly, he replied that the blue goose flies south at midnight or something similar.
+I still use that code sometimes in case anyone can let me know what it means.

 These guys were informally dressed, not terribly well trained and maybe even a little chaotic but when fires started, they were there.
 Unquestioningly, unflinchingly, instantly.

-Once there was a fire near our place that you could only access through a part of our property called Spring Head.
+Once there was a fire near our place at Chatsbury and you could only access it through a part of our property we called Spring Head.
 Proper fire trucks were there by this stage, scattered with the trucks used by the local farmers and the consensus was that their four wheel drives could never make it up the steep incline on the other side of Spring Head.

 But the fire still burned and grew, and so there’s my old man jumping in Flick the old Morris, pointing it up the hill like some slightly older and chubbier Man from Snowy River as his mechanical pony went where other horses wouldn’t go.
 He made it, and was straight out of the truck and fighting the fire.

 Giants they were.
 Not in height but heroes in my eyes.
-By and large these were guys who did back-breaking work all day (and I haven’t met too many farmers or shearers who didn’t have bad backs) and then somehow found another gear and dug deeper when called to fight bushfires.
+By and large these were guys who did back-breaking work all day (and I haven’t met too many farmers or shearers who didn’t have buggered backs as a result) and then somehow found another gear and dug deeper when called to fight bushfires.

 There were lots of fires out Tarlo and Chatsbury way in the 70s and 80s, and a lot of land lost, and a lot of stock lost.
 I have no idea how many properties, lives and head of stock they saved and I could guarantee they had no idea either.
-Not the way they were built, to keep score.
+Keeping score wasn't the way they were built.

 There was also the look.
 Think of the hardest day’s work you’ve ever done… then add flames, fatigue, the need to save lives and fire-reddened and smoke-blackened faces, and through their squinting, bloodshot eyes you might see the look firefighters carry after a fire.

-One of the problems with memories is there is a danger of mythologising, lionising and eulogising the past and making the people and events of the past bigger in memory than they were in life.
+One of the problems with memories, which Teddy Kennedy pointed out when eulogising his brother Robert, is that there is a danger of mythologising and lionising the past and making the people and events of the past bigger in memory than they were in life.
 And there is a MASSIVE danger of thinking “back then” was somehow better than “now”.